razerofficial/unity-plugin-razer-sdk/README.md

 Product Info provides access to the product name, details, localPrice, and other information.

-Prepare a list of Purchasables to request details for.
+Prepare a list of String to request the product details for.

 C#
 ```